-Ecological Surveys and Reports as part of the BS5837 tree survey and report for planning may be applicable to your development.
-We are experienced in providing such reports and also recommending solutions or alternatives to assist in your planning application approval.
+Ecological Surveys and Reports may be requested as part of your development’s planning assessment.
+These reports indicate what species may be present on the development site, and if so, what protection they will require through the construction phase.
+We are experienced in providing ecology reports and recommending solutions to assist in your planning application approval.

 You may find that different local authorities use a range of terms to denote this type of ecological survey.
 These may include a Baseline ecological survey, Preliminary Ecological Appraisal, Extended Phase 1 Habitat Survey, Ecological Constraints Survey, Phase 1 Survey, Ecological Site Assessment, Ecological Site Appraisal, Ecological Scoping Survey and Ecological Site Walkover Survey – and variants thereof.